Observatory live · 1594 signals · 55 consilience · 139 confirmed · 289 killed Register interest · Newsletter

 We publish the killed signals list.
 A research programme that never kills anything is not doing science.

-Trading signals with sufficient forward-return data are additionally subjected to a five-test finding-validator battery: Monte Carlo null, blind era-split replication, specificity against negative controls, mechanism sensitivity, and tolerance testing.
-Signals that fail all four pass-fail criteria are retired regardless of prior verdict.
-Several signals that carried CONFIRMED or SUGGESTIVE verdicts from the primary validation process have been killed by this battery — the kill list reflects this.
+Trading signals with sufficient forward-return data are additionally subjected to a forward-return sub-battery targeting overfitting, negative-control specificity, and tolerance robustness.
+Signals that fail its core pass-fail criteria are retired regardless of prior verdict.
+Several signals that carried CONFIRMED or SUGGESTIVE verdicts from the primary validation process have been killed by this sub-battery — the kill list reflects this.

 One calibration note on what verdicts mean: even a CONSILIENCE verdict is best read as “a high-confidence hypothesis that has survived rigorous internal stress-testing and converges across independent domains” - not as settled law.
 These findings have not been subjected to adversarial external peer review or independent replication by unaffiliated teams.
 That is the remaining gap between what we do and what would be required for a finding to enter the scientific consensus.
 We are explicit about this because we think conflating the two is the most common failure mode in private research.